-Raffaele Piria is a Senior Project Manager and Cluster Coordinator for International Energy Policy at adelphi.
+Raffaele Piria is a Senior Advisor + Co-Lead Energy at adelphi.
 A political scientist with a fondness for economic, technical and legal issues, he has dedicated the last twenty years of his professional life to the energy transition.
 Raffaele’s international experience and multilingualism help him bring together decision makers and experts from different backgrounds and move debate forward.

-Raffaele is an all-rounder in energy policy: his expertise includes renewables, electricity market design, energy infrastructure, heat supply and demand, energy efficiency, economic aspects of nuclear energy, energy scenarios, and innovation.
+Raffaele is an all-rounder in energy policy: his expertise includes renewables, power systems, hydrogen, energy infrastructure, heat supply and demand, energy efficiency, economic aspects of nuclear energy, energy scenarios, and innovation.
 He has experience in designing and managing major research, advisory and dialogue projects for national ministries, the European Commission, NGOs, associations, think tanks and companies.
 Raffaele also has comprehensive knowledge in analysis, strategy development, project management, communications, as well as the design and moderation of high-level dialogue processes and technical discussions.

 Since 2016, Raffaele has been leading a consortium supporting the German Federal Ministry for Economic Affairs and Energy's energy dialogue programme with the USA, Australia, Canada and New Zealand.
 He also is part of the team working on international hydrogen issues within the Kopernikus research project Ariadne, led by the Potsdam Institute for Climate Impact Research and supported by the German Federal Ministry of Education and Research.
 He previously advised the European Commission and the German Federal Ministry for the Environment on various aspects of EU energy, climate and innovation policy.